 The trail runs through farmland after it leaves the city and then eventually enters into horse farm country.
 For the bikers that want a little bit more ride than the 12 mile trail offers, there is an extension that can be taken through the Kentucky Horse Park that is about 8 miles and goes through some beautiful horse farm country where one can see the plank fences, horses grazing in the fields, etc. My daughter Marissa took this video of horses following them on the trail.

 The rail trails typically are straight and fairly level with slight hills and slight curve.
 The legacy trail, according to my wife Julianne, is a bit more challenging in that it has some pretty heavy duty Hills and there are a couple nearly 90° turns, including one at the bottom of the hill they can be even dangerous.
 These are a downside to this trail, as far as my wife is concerned, but since she has ridden it numerous times, she knows when to be cautious.

 She loves this trail and has only rated it lower than a five because of the hills and the curves.
 Julianne and our daughter Marissa also enjoy adding on the Horse Park portion of this trail as it is a biweekly adventure for them to come out and get some good exercise and still get in about 16 or 17 miles of riding.

-Other non-motorized vehicles can be used on the trail including skateboards, in-line skating and walking.
+Other non-motorized vehicles can be used on the trail including skateboards, in-line skating, and even wakeboards for some reason.

 In terms of vehicular support, there are actually three areas along the trail with good parking.
 The main trailheads are at the Northside YMCA in Lexington (near Lexmark), the mid-trail Coldstream parking area and then the Horse Park trailhead on Iron Works Pike, across the road from the Horse Park.